White contemporary home with solar panels on roof and outdoor patio furniture with expansive yard and mature trees.

 Lengthening Your Loan Term

-The tradeoff of lowering your monthly mortgage payments is that it will increase the time necessary to pay off your new loan.
+The downside of lowering your monthly mortgage payments is that it will increase the time necessary to pay off your new loan.
 Lengthening your loan term also means you’ll be paying more in interest over the life of the loan.
-Consider shortening your term – which increases your monthly payments – if you want to reduce how long it takes to pay off your mortgage.
+Consider shortening your term, which increases your monthly payments, if you want to reduce how long it takes to pay off your mortgage.
+If you have strong credit, you can also consider searching for a new lender that offers a better interest rate on refinance loans.

 The Bottom Line